We are proud of the:

 - Annual 3/4 & 5/6 Camps & Snow Camp (Grades 3-6)

-The school’s Wellbeing Program is underpinned by the proven Positive Education framework and encompasses Positive Emotions, Engagement, Relationships, Meaning and Accomplishment, as well as Growth Mindset and Character Strengths.
+The school’s Wellbeing Program is underpinned by the evidence-based Positive Education framework that is comprised of the domains of Positive Emotions, Engagement, Relationships, Purpose, Health and Accomplishment.
 It is taught explicitly throughout the week and habits of positive wellbeing are practised at the beginning of every session, every day in every class.

 Our Values underpin all expectations of behaviours and actions as a community.
 They are espoused every day by everyone.
 They are: